BahruzHuseynov/Portfolio/README.md

     - 💬 Ask me about Python😆.

-    - ⚡ Fun fact Coding is a passion and not profession.
+    - ⚡ Fun fact "Coding is a passion and not profession".
 </div>

 ---